Sign up to our Newsletter

 Don’t just memorize your answers, as this can make you seem like you lack confidence and can make your answers come across as robotic and flat.

-Each semester at Drexel will cost MD students around $32,836.
-For a full year, this brings the total tuition and fees to $65,672.
+Drexel med school’s tuition ranges depending on the program.
+Typically, each semester at Drexel will cost MD students approximately $32,846.
+For a full year, this brings the total tuition and fees to $65,692.
+See the table below for a breakdown of tuition cost per program at Drexel’s College of Medicine.

 To help ease the burden of these high costs, Drexel offers its students several awards, scholarships, grants, and work-study opportunities.